ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 ^^^^^^^^^^^^^^

-This is the reference implementation for the GPIO host interface and can be found in ``msp430-gpio.c``.
+This is the reference implementation for the GPIO host interface and can be found in ``msp430/msp430-gpio.c``.
 It supports the configuration of all features on all pins that can be configured.
 It is only possible to configure one pin at a time in a port.
 It is not possible to define the configuration of multiple pins in a port with one call – e.g. when defining an 8 bit bus as output or input.
 The code attempts to verify the request as much as it can.
 Much of the error checking code can be disabled once the porting process to a new platform has been completed and the platform configuration is stable.

 I2C Interface
 ^^^^^^^^^^^^^

-A single i2c interface is supported.
-I2C is only supported in UCSB modules and the chosen UCSB module is defined in the ``msp430-i2c.c`` source file by setting the macros “USCI_UNIT” and “USCI_CHAN” as required.
+A single I2C interface is supported.
+I2C is only supported in UCSB modules and the chosen UCSB module is defined in the ``msp430/esp430-i2c.c`` source file by setting the macros ``USCI_UNIT`` and ``USCI_CHAN`` as required.
 The code will then reconfigure itself to reference the correct I2C unit.
-In addition to specifying which UCSI module to use the I2C SDA and SCL pins need to be connected to the USCI unit by defining the appropriate pins as PIN_SPECIAL in the gpio_request() call.
+In addition to specifying which UCSI module to use the I2C SDA and SCL pins need to be connected to the USCI unit by defining the appropriate pins as ``PIN_SPECIAL`` in the ``gpio_request()`` call.

 SPI Interface – Epson
 ^^^^^^^^^^^^^^^^^^^^^

-SPI is supported in both USCI_A and USCI_B modules and the chosen USCI module is defined in the ``msp430-spi.c`` source file by setting the macros “USCI_UNIT” and “USCI_CHAN” as required.
+SPI is supported in both USCI_A and USCI_B modules and the chosen USCI module is defined in the ``msp430/msp430-spi.c`` source file by setting the macros ``USCI_UNI`` and ``USCI_CHAN`` as required.
 The code will then reconfigure itself to reference the correct SPI unit.
-In addition to specifying which USCI module to use the SPI_CLK, SPI_MOSI and SPI_MISO pins need to be connected to the USCI unit by defining the appropriate pins as PIN_SPECIAL in the gpio_request() call.
-Note that it is possible to use both the USCI_A and USCI_B units. i.e. USCI_A0 and USCI_B0 are physically different hardware units.
+In addition to specifying which USCI module to use the SPI_CLK, SPI_MOSI and SPI_MISO pins need to be connected to the USCI unit by defining the appropriate pins as ``PIN_SPECIAL`` in the ``gpio_request()`` call.
+Note that it is possible to use both the USCI_A and USCI_B units, i.e. USCI_A0 and USCI_B0 are physically different hardware units.

 A single SPI interface is supported for Epson controller communications.
 Multiple controllers can be connected to this bus and are